argonautproject/data-query/pages/_includes/argo-diagnosticreport-intro.md

 1.   a time indicating when the measurement was taken
 1.   a time indicating when the measurement was reported
 1.   who issues the report
-1.   at least one result (an Observation reference)
+1.   at least one result

 **Profile specific implementation guidance:**